microsoft/superbenchmark/docs/getting-started/configuration.md

         batch_size: 128
 ```

-By default, all benchmarks specified in above config will be run if no custom config provided.
+By default, all benchmarks in default configuration will be run if you don't specify customized configuration.

 If you want to have a quick try, you can modify this config a little bit.
 For example, only run resnet models.
 1. copy the default config to a file named `resnet.yaml` in current path.